Frequently Asked Questions (FAQs)

 Who may apply for a grant on behalf of a child?

 Anyone can apply for a grant.
 Applications are frequently received from the child’s GAL, social worker, foster parent, relative caregiving, or a child on their own behalf.
-Grants are available for children currently placed in foster care with open cases in Hennepin and Ramsey counties.
+Grants are available for children currently placed in foster care with open cases.

 What supporting materials should accompany the grant application?

 - A program brochure, link to the item requested, price list, or and documentation that describes the goods or services

 - Caregiver Support Statement – Only if requesting an experience that requires the foster parents to drive the youth to and from, OR if the request is for a computer.